 In developing countries, lack of funding can mean understaffed schools and under qualified teachers.
 In Sub-Saharan Africa, a rapidly increasing school-age population means that almost 69 million new teachers need to be trained by 2030.
 Classes tend to be very large, with the average class in Malawi containing 70 children, meaning children must share textbooks as well as the attention of the teacher.
 This impacts a child’s education and life chances.

-onebillion started 3 years ago, with the goal of bringing quality maths and literacy education to one billion children in need worldwide.
-The apps are designed to be so simple to use that a child can learn, in their own language, without the need for adult support.
+onebillion, a non-profit organisation, started 3 years ago, with the goal of bringing quality maths and literacy education to one billion children in need worldwide.

 The innovation – onecourse – is modular, giving the child a personalized and comprehensive learning experience.
 The child learns at their own pace, building the literacy and numeracy skills gradually.

 The onecourse numeracy material is currently available in over 50 languages and starts from the very beginning with exercises such as sorting and matching.
 The carefully structured material is packed with colorful and engaging activities, which are designed to give practice in core math concepts.
 With guidance and instant feedback, children can progress through the next concepts and revise difficult topics.

 The onecourse literacy material is ambitious, working towards children teaching themselves to read from the very beginning, gradually progressing to a point where they are able to read with comprehension.
 It is currently available in 3 languages – Swahili, English, and Chichewa – with more in the pipeline.
 The software is modular, meaning the course is well structured and the difficulty level is built up slowly in line with the child’s ability.
 Key learning units are also re-presented so children are able to repeat important lessons they struggle with.